N-kioko/-Price_Prediction_and_Discount-Analysis_Project/README.md

 ### *Extreme Gradient Boost*

 ***
-Extreme Gradient Boosting (XGBoost) and Random Forest models exhibit nearly identical performance on both training and test data.
-XGBoost has a slight edge in test MSE (23,776.80 vs. 23,778.22 for Random Forest), but the difference is negligible.
-Similarly, the test MAE for XGBoost is marginally higher (53.90 vs. 53.89 for Random Forest).
-Both models achieve comparable R² scores, indicating excellent predictive accuracy.
-Given the minimal differences, either model could be used, with preference based on specific implementation needs or computational efficiency
+Gradient Boosting and Random Forest show nearly identical performance across all metrics.
+Both models have a training MAE of 2.91 and a validation MAE of 2.65, indicating high accuracy.
+Their training R2scores are both 0.99997, and validation R2 scores are 0.99999, showing excellent ability to explain variance and generalize to new data.
+The validation MSE for Gradient Boosting is 126.18, while for Random Forest, it is 126.10, with only a negligible difference.

 ### *Neural Networks*
 ***